India v England: Home press greet 'revenge' victory with jubilation

 India's victory over England in the first Test has been greeted with jubilation in the host nation.

-in Ahmedabad was seen as a measure of retribution for a country still smarting from the 4-0 thrashing of last year's series in England.
+The nine wicket victory in Ahmedabad was seen as a measure of retribution for a country still smarting from the 4-0 thrashing of last year's series in England.

 The word "revenge" peppered most match reports.